markoff-s/ins-data-lake/README.md

 1. configure lake formation admin - go to lake formation and make yourself (or user you're going to run the cft stack under) a data lake admin

-1. configure QuickSight - go to QS and setup an account with Athena access (this will create a QS role that is used in the cft template)
+1. configure QuickSight - go to QS and setup an account with Athena access, this will create a QS role that is used in the cft template (this will be improved so that this role is created as part of the stack)

 1. launch cft stack from cloud-formation/ins-data-lake-stack.yml or https://ins-data-lake-public-artifacts.s3.amazonaws.com/cloud-formation/ins-data-lake-stack.yml